 Writer / Bryan Mayol, MD, Sports Medicine Specialist at IU Health Saxony Hospital

 Sports are a great way to exercise and have fun at the same time, and with the right exercise routine, you can minimize your chance for injuries.
 Dr. Bryan Mayol, a sports medicine specialist at IU Health Saxony Hospital, provides five tips for preventing sports-related injuries.
+However, not all injuries can be prevented and in many cases an injury is usually caused by another person whether it was by accident or on purpose, if this unfortunately happens to you or a loved one then you should not hesitate to contact a personal injury law firm for a personal injury consultation and legal assistance.
+Experienced personal injury attorneys can help injured individuals file a claim and seek compensation.

 This is very important for injury prevention, much more so than stretching prior to exercise.
 Before stepping onto the field or court and going full speed, give yourself 15-20 minutes to get your body moving.
 Warming up helps loosen your joints and prepare your muscles for higher intensity work.
 Hamstring strains, for example, are a common sports-related injury and are less likely to happen when your muscles are warmed up.
 Start your warm up with a light jog or running in place to get your heart rate up.
 Then begin with active stretches such as toe touches, deep lunges, knee hugs and jumping jacks.